ResourcesArticles

 A financial performance analysis is a review of a company’s overall financial health and stability over a given time period.
 This analysis involves examining financial statements and performance metrics.
 These include key financial performance indicators, such as accounts receivable turnover, operating profit, operating expenses, cash flow, debt-to-equity ratio, etc.

-The process requires an understanding of the structure of financial statements, the ability to identify areas of concern, the company’s financial KPIs and an understanding of the industry the business is operating in.
+The process requires an understanding of the structure of financial statements, the ability to identify areas of concern, the company’s financial KPIs and comprehension of the industry the business is operating in.

 This analysis prepares the company for financial planning and analysis (FP&A) that includes forecasts to project future profitability, accounting for risk, possible price increases, and depreciation of any company assets.